Chiang Mai Weather by Month: A Year-Round Guide for the Perpetually Unprepared American

 Hot Season: When Stepping Outside Feels Like Opening an Oven (March-May)

-March arrives with temperatures between 65-95°F and air quality reaching its nadir.
+March arrives with temperatures between 65-95°F and air quality reaching its nadir, though there are still worthwhile things to do in Thailand in March for prepared travelers.
 The burning season peaks as farmers clear fields, creating AQI readings frequently exceeding 150 (translation: “unhealthy”).
 Smart visitors pivot to indoor attractions: shopping malls, cooking classes, and hotels with pools become sanctuaries.
 Budget options with swimming access start around $50-70, while luxury resorts with pristine water features command $120-250.

 April cranks the heat further, with temperatures soaring to 72-97°F, “feeling like you’re living in a hair dryer.”
 Mercifully, Songkran (Thai New Year) brings the world’s largest water fight from April 13-15, providing blessed relief as humidity climbs back to 75-80%.
 Water-based activities dominate, with museum visits and air-conditioned market browsing filling non-soaking hours.